nikldev0/plantcode/content/frontend/dynamic-routing-in-vue/index.md

  <router-link :to="{ name: 'EventDetails', params: { id: event.id } }">
 {{< / highlight >}}

+The 'name' property in router objects is case-sensitive, so it's important to ensure the name you have in your router-link matches the router name object exactly.

 Here the id param is being determined by event.id.
 This particular component has `event` as a prop funneling in data from a parent component for each event from a list.

 A particular event's id is looped into the id parameter of the dynamic route - meaning we get a URL with an id that matches the id of the event, and therefore unique pages for each event.